On The Human Rights Of “Mental” People

 Subscribe directly to his articles here.
 If you are in a position to do so, please support his work with a donation that would undoubtedly be appreciated.

-The Pink Panther Movement represents about 5 Million Australians who at any time are experiencing mental health problems.
+The Pink Panther Movement endeavours to represent many Australians who experience mental health problems as well as problems with what is widely acknowledged as a dysfunctional mental health system.
 If you take into account the families and loved ones also affected, the problem becomes astronomical.
 Refusal of authorities to face the many long outstanding issues around effective treatment and resources is resulting in untold misery and suffering.

 This is the place to have your say about these problems.
 It is also a place for us to try and collectively do something about them as well as building relationships with other wonderfully mad people.